openaq/openaq-python/docs/how-to-guides/geospatial-queries.md

 ### Generating a bounding box from a polygon

-We can generate a bounding box from an aribtrary polygon from a file, such as a GeoJSON or Shapefile.
+We can generate a bounding box from an aribtrary polygon from a file, such as GeoJSON or Shapefile.

 ```sh
 pip install shapely